airplanes_at_sunrise

 Transportation Options

-For those who prefer to rent a car, there are several car rental companies available at the airport, including Avis, Budget, Enterprise, and Hertz.
-The car rental facilities are located on the ground floor of the parking garage adjacent to the terminal building.
+• Car Rentals: Several car rental companies are available at the airport, including Avis, Budget, Enterprise, and Hertz.
+The car rental facilities are conveniently located on the ground floor of the parking garage adjacent to the terminal building.
+It is advisable to book your rental car in advance, especially during peak travel times.

-Taxi services are also available at the airport, with a designated taxi stand located outside of the baggage claim area.
+• Taxis: Taxi services are available 24/7 at the airport, with a designated taxi stand located outside of the baggage claim area.
 Fares are metered and vary depending on the destination.
-Taxis are available 24/7.
+Taxis provide a convenient and reliable option for travelers looking to get to their destination quickly.

-Shared ride services, such as Lyft and Uber, are also available at Dayton James Cox Airport.
+• Ride-Share Services: Services such as Lyft and Uber are available at Dayton James Cox Airport.
 Pickup areas are located outside of the baggage claim area.
-However, it is important to note that ride-sharing services are subject to certain restrictions and fees at the airport.
+Be aware that ride-sharing services may be subject to certain restrictions and fees at the airport, so it's a good idea to check the app for the latest information.

-Airport shuttles are another option for travelers.
-These shuttles provide transportation to and from the airport and nearby hotels.
+• Airport Shuttles: Airport shuttles provide transportation to and from the airport and nearby hotels.
 Pickup areas are located outside of the baggage claim area.
 Fares vary depending on the destination and the shuttle provider.
+Booking your shuttle in advance is recommended to ensure availability.

-Finally, public transportation options are available at the airport.
-The Greater Dayton RTA offers bus service to and from the airport.
+• Public Transportation: The Greater Dayton RTA offers bus service to and from the airport.
 The bus stop is located outside of the baggage claim area.
 Fares are affordable and vary depending on the destination.
+This is a budget-friendly option for travelers looking to reach various parts of the city.

 Airport Hotels